melihov87/blog_flask/README.md

 Two containers are launched in this project: <br>
     flask_app: A container for a web application on Flask. <br>
     elasticsearch: A container with Elasticsearch for storing and searching data. <br>
-Automatically binds containers so that the Flask application can interact with Elasticsearch.</p>
+Automatically binds containers so that the Flask application can interact with Elasticsearch.</p> <br>

 >Dockerfile:<br>